 (Scroll down for the podcast player and to subscribe)

-Show #21: Finding Fur and Feathers – MN DNR TOWN HALL: Waterfowl Regulations – Finding Fur and Feathers Hunting Podcast
+Finding Fur and Feathers Show #46: What It’s Like Being a Hunting YouTuber – Finding Fur and Feathers Hunting Podcast

 On Thursday April 1st, The Minnesota DNR held a virtual town hall that we participated in to discuss the potential waterfowl changes in the state.
 In this episode (21:39) of Finding Fur and Feathers we hear questions from hunters and the DNR’s responses regarding an early teal season vs bonus teal, a shorter split in the southern zone, possible zone changes including adding a river zone, increasing the canada goose bag limit, the effects of minnow dealers and rearing ponds on freshwater shrimp and other duck forage and more.
 Watch the full town hall here.